 Medical Necessity, Prior Authorization Timeframes, and Enrollee Responsibilities

-Pre-Authorization is an evaluation process we use to assess the Medical Necessity and coverage of proposed treatment.
+Pre-Authorization is an evaluation process we use to assess the medical necessity and coverage of proposed treatment.
 It also checks to see that the treatment is being provided at the appropriate level of care.
 Pre-Authorizations are approved or denied based on current medical practice and guidelines and not on incentives or bonus structures.
 Pre-Authorization is certification by Optima Health of medical necessity and not a guarantee of payment by Optima Health.
-Payment by the Optima Health for Covered Services is contingent on the member being eligible for Covered Services on the date the Covered Service is received by the member.
+Payment by Optima Health for covered services is contingent on the member being eligible for covered services on the date the covered service is received by the member.

 - Inpatient services